-Three months ago, that all changed when I noticed a camera in my neighbor’s front window… pointed in the direction of our house.
-(Our house fronts face each other; our front doors just 30 feet apart.)
+That all changed one day when I noticed a camera in my neighbor’s front window… pointed in the direction of our house.
+(Our house fronts face each other; our front doors are just 30 feet apart.)

 I don’t dispute my neighbor’s right to security.
 He’s out of town Monday to Friday, so he needs to keep watch over the place.